Athirappilly Falls: Tourism

-The railway station nearest Athirappilly Falls is 30 kilometres (19 mi) to the west in Chalakkudy Railway Station, and the nearest airport is Cochin International Airport, about 55 kilometres (34 mi) southwest of the waterfall and 58 kilometres (36 mi) south of City of Thrissur.
+The railway station nearest to Athirappilly Falls, 30 kilometres (19 mi) to the west, is Chalakkudy Railway Station, and the nearest airport is Cochin International Airport, about 55 kilometres (34 mi) southwest of the waterfall and 58 kilometres (36 mi) south of city of Thrissur.
 Athirappilly is easily reachable from Chalakkudy by taxi or by bus from the Chalakkudy bus terminal.
 Athirappilly is situated on a state highway connecting Tamil Nadu and Kerala, in a thick forest and so night travel is not permitted.
-The checkpoints at either ends close by 6:30 pm IST prior to which all vehicles have to exit through either checkpoints.
+The checkpoints at either end close by 6:30 pm IST prior to which all vehicles have to exit through either checkpoint.